leftxmas/graphql-rest-api-aggregation/README.md

 # Aggregate RESTful endpoints with GraphQL

 This is a prototype based on a blog post published by Raymond Lee at https://raymondhlee.wordpress.com/author/raymondhlee/.
+This prototype is free to use but I reserve the copyright as Raymond doesn't provide full source codes and it did take me quite a bit of time to get the application working.

 ## Tech stack
 - Spring Boot